chipsalliance/f4pga-examples/xc7/timer/README.rst

 ~~~~~~

 This example is built specifically for the basys3 and demonstrates a greater variety of I/O
 then previous designs.
-It also demonstrates symbiflow's support for code written in System Verilog
+It also demonstrates F4PGA's support for code written in System Verilog
 as well as its support of dictionaries in XDCs.
 To build this example run the following commands:

 .. code-block:: bash